 Height: 26-28 inches

-Doberman pinschers (often just called dobermans) are dogs that were originally bred to protect and defend.
-It is important to avoid any type of aggressive play and struggle with these dogs, instead letting the games be guided to develop the doberman’s intelligence.
-Even though they aren’t small dogs, dobermans can adapt to life in a city and become a perfect companion for the experienced, physically active owner.
+Doberman Pinschers (often just called Dobermans) are dogs whose traits emphasize protecting and defending instincts.
+It is important to avoid any type of aggressive play and struggle with these dogs.
+Instead, use the games to develop the Doberman’s intelligence.
+Even though they aren’t small dogs, Dobermans can adapt to life in a city and become a perfect companion for an experienced, physically active owner.

-This breed was bred in Germany by Louis Doberman who decided to combine the qualities of guard dogs and and the terrier.
-Luis was a policeman and needed a dog that would devotedly defend its owner.
+This breed has its roots in in Germany.
+The breeder Louis Doberman decided to combine the qualities of guard dogs and and the terrier.
+Luis was a policeman, and so saw the need for a dog that would devotedly defend its owner.

 Weight: 80-110 lbs